 Google Cloud, such as an on-premises server or a server running in a

 different cloud.
 If the source server is outside of Google Cloud, we

 Replication from an external server.

-The proxy client is open source software maintained by Cloud SQL.
-It connects to a companion process, the proxy server, running on your Cloud SQL instance.
-You run the proxy client on your own servers.
-The proxy client can be used to establish a secure SSL/TLS connection to the database instance, and/or to avoid having to open the firewall.
+The Cloud SQL Auth Proxy client is open source software maintained by Cloud SQL.
+It connects to a companion process, the Cloud SQL Auth Proxy server, running on your Cloud SQL instance.
+You run the Cloud SQL Auth Proxy client on your own servers.
+The Cloud SQL Auth Proxy client can be used to establish a secure SSL/TLS connection to the database instance, and/or to avoid having to open the firewall.
 Authentication is done through Identity and Access Management (IAM).